 The plan is considered to be a multi-employer agent plan.
-All units of the MUS fund the post-employment benefits on a pay-as-you-go basis from general assets.
+All units of the MUS fund the postemployment benefits on a pay-as-you-go basis from general assets.
 The University's annual other post-employment benefit (OPEB) cost (expense) is calculated based on the annual required contribution (ARC) of the employer, an amount actuarially determined in accordance with GASB Statement 45.
 The calculated ARC represents an amount that, if funded, would cover normal cost each year and amortize any unfunded actuarial liability over a period of 30 years.
-For the fiscal years ended June 30, 2013 and 2012, MSU's annual OPEB cost (expense) of \$8,238,685 and \$7,902,814, respectively, was equal to the ARC.
-The actuarial determination was based on the plan information as of July 1, 2011.
-At that time, the number of active University participants in the health insurance plan was 3,536.
-The total number of inactive (retiree and dependent) participants was 1,064.
-During the years ended June 30, 2013 and 2012, the University contributed \$31,509,597 and \$31,006,741, respectively, for actively employed participants, whose annual covered payroll totaled \$183,870,217 as of the last actuarial valuation.
-The University does not contribute to the plan for retirees or their dependents.
+The most recent actuarial determination was based on plan information as of July 1, 2013.
+At that time, the number of active University participants in the health insurance plan was 3,513.
+The total number of inactive (retiree and dependent) participants was 979.
+During the years ended June 30, 2014, 2013, and 2012, the University contributed \$35,014.278, \$31,509,597, and \$31,006,741, respectively, which was calculated based on a contribution rate per actively employed participants, whose annual covered payroll totaled \$201,051,981 as of the last actuarial valuation.
+Included within this amount, the University is deemed to have contributed \$862,890, \$474,723, and \$106,919, for retirees or their dependents during 2014, 2013, and 2012, respectively.